jcwilson/falcon-epdb/README.rst

 Usage
 *****

-This library adds a middleware to your Falcon API stack, and as such will run for all requests, save those excluded by ``exempt_methods`` provided to the :class:`EPDBServer<falcon_epdb.EPDBServer>` constructor.
+This library adds a middleware to your Falcon API stack, and as such will run for all requests, save those excluded by ``exempt_methods`` provided to the ``EPDBServer`` constructor.
 If it detects a well-formed (and possibly authenticated) ``X-EPDB`` header on the request it will start the `epdb`_ server on the configured port and block until it establishes a connection from an `epdb`_ client, at which point processing continues but under the control of the remote debugging session.

 Subsequent requests with an acceptable header will reuse the client connection and automatically drop into the remote debugging session again.

 Configuring the middleware
 ==========================
-The :class:`EPDBServe<falcon_epdb.EPDBServe>` middleware accepts a handful of parameters.
+The ``EPDBServe<falcon_epdb.EPDBServe>`` middleware accepts a handful of parameters.
 The most important are the ``backend`` and ``serve_options`` parameters.
 The ``backend`` determines how a request is examined for the "secret knock" to start the remote debugging server.
-The included implementations assume a well-formed ``X-EPDB`` header, but nothing precludes you from sub-classing :class:`EPDBBackend<falcon_epdb.EPDBBackend>` and implementing your own.
+The included implementations assume a well-formed ``X-EPDB`` header, but nothing precludes you from sub-classing ``EPDBBackend<falcon_epdb.EPDBBackend>`` and implementing your own.

 The ``serve_options`` are options that are passed through to the ``epdb.serve()`` call.
 See `Backends`_ for details on how to add this middleware to your API.